Introduction

 - Brush twice daily using a soft-bristled toothbrush, paying particular attention to the gum line around the implant

-- Use interdental brushes or floss to clean between the implant crown and adjacent teeth — our article on how to clean and maintain dental implants provides detailed guidance
+- Use interdental brushes or floss to clean between the implant crown and adjacent teeth

 - Attend regular dental check-ups and hygiene appointments so your dental team can monitor the implant and the health of surrounding tissues